JoshMermel/Juggle-Transition/README.md

       pattern and an async pattern.
 However it will not accept a pattern that includes both types of throws.

-## Disorganized thoughts

-In general, I find find myself inexplicably driven to shorten functions.
-I have tried my best to make readability a priority in the program but I apologize if I have made something more difficult to understand in my attempts to make it more concise.

 ## Examples

 ### Async, Async